-Prescription Drug Deductible Amount means the amount of covered expenses, shown in the Schedule of Benefits, if applicable, that must actually be paid during any calendar year before any Prescription Drug benefits are payable..
+Prescription Drug Deductible Amount means the amount of covered expenses, shown in the Schedule of Benefits, if applicable, that must actually be paid during any calendar year before any Prescription Drug benefits are payable.

 Primary Care Provider or PCP means a Physician or Medical Practitioner who sees the Member for most health problems.
-Primary Care Providers include but are not limited to family practitioners, general practitioners, pediatricians, obstetricians and/or gynecologists, or internist Your Primary Care Provider must be capable of and licensed to provide the majority of primary health care services required by each Member.
+Primary Care Providers include but are not limited to family practitioners, general practitioners, pediatricians, obstetricians and/or gynecologists, or internists.
+The Primary Care Provider for each member must be capable of and licensed to provide the majority of primary health care services required by the Member.
+Hospital Based Primary Care Providers (those practicing on a hospital campus or co-located within a hospital) may charge a facility fee in addition to any charges for Covered Services.
+Facility fees are payable by you and will be applied to your deductible.